3rdparty/bazel-rules-libevent/README.md

 (3) You can then use `@com_github_libevent_libevent//:event` in your target's `deps`.

-(4) Repeat the steps starting at (1) from this repository at what ever version that you want to use.
+(4) Repeat the steps starting at (1) at the desired version of this repository that you want to use.